BDC Hamburger Icon

 What’s the difference between accounts payable and accounts receivable?

-Accounts receivable are the payments owed to a company for the sale of goods or services.
-AR are typically listed on a company’s balance sheet as assets and recorded whenever a business offers trade credit to its customers.
+• Accounts receivable: Accounts receivable are the payments owed to a company for the sale of goods or services.
+AR is typically listed on a company’s balance sheet as a business asset and recorded whenever a business offers trade credit to its customers.

-In contrast, accounts payable represent the amount of money or credit a business owes its vendors and suppliers.
-Accounts payable are usually general expenses, recurring bills and operating costs.
-Whereas accounts receivable are recorded as assets, accounts payable are liabilities.
+• Accounts payable: In contrast, accounts payable represent the amount of money or credit a business owes to its vendors and suppliers.
+Accounts payable are usually tied to general expenses, recurring bills and operating costs.
+Whereas accounts receivable are recorded as assets, accounts payable are considered liabilities.

-For example, if your company purchases linen material, the business that sold it to you will send you an invoice.
-Your business owes the money, so you’ll track the bill under your accounts payable section.
-The vendor will record the transaction in its accounts receivable column.
+Here’s an example: Say your company purchases linen material from a vendor.
+The seller will send you an invoice.
+Your business owes the money to the vendor, so you’ll track the bill under your accounts payable section.
+The vendor, however, will record the transaction in its accounts receivable column.

-Accounts receivable and accounts payable are two sides of the same coin, and both play big roles in your business’s cash flow.
-Both can help you evaluate the financial health of your business at any point in time.
+Accounts receivable and accounts payable are two sides of the same financial accounting coin, and both play major roles in your business’s cash flow.
+Together they help you evaluate the financial health of your business at any point in time.

 Look for creative ways to manage accounts receivable

-Offering trade credit is an excellent way to build customer loyalty and increase your profits.
-Customers who can’t make an upfront payment may be willing to use credit, so it can be one of the best ways to expand your customer base and boost your bottom line.
+Offering trade credit is an excellent way to build customer loyalty and increase profits.
+Customers who can’t make an upfront payment may be willing to use credit, making it one of the best ways to expand your customer base and boost your bottom line.

-However, offering trade credit means you’ll need to stay on top of your accounts receivable process.
-Increasing your sales is helpful only if you can collect the money owed to your company.
+Offering trade credit, however, also means you’ll need to stay on top of your accounts receivable process.
+Driving more sales is only helpful if you can collect the money you’re owed.

-Establishing credit terms, staying on top of overdue invoices and quickly reconciling payments are the best ways to create a top-notch AR process.
-Integrating accounting software into your accounts receivable process can also go a long way in improving your business’s financial health.
+Establishing clear credit terms, staying vigilant about overdue invoices and quickly reconciling payments are essential to building a strong AR process.
+Integrating accounting software into your accounts receivable management can also go a long way in improving your business’s financial health.

 Did you find this content helpful?